At A Glance

 Voices heard in the program:

-Robert Indiana is an American painter and sculptor who created the iconic LOVE sculpture.
+Robert Indiana (1928-2018) is the American painter and sculptor who created the iconic LOVE sculpture.

 Adrian Dannatt is the author of Robert Indiana: Hard Edge and Robert Indiana: Wood.